-Old Side Hotel — A centrally-located boutique hotel within easy walking distance of most of Tbilisi’s main attractions.
-There are numerous rooms available, 24-hour reception, and an option to add breakfast in your nightly rate.
-Click here to see their latest prices
+Hotel Flower – A centrally-located boutique hotel within easy walking distance of most of Tbilisi’s main attractions.
+There are numerous rooms available, 24-hour reception, and breakfast is included in your nightly rate.

 Yerevan is an excellent base in Armenia as it also gives you the opportunity to explore many other areas of the country via day trip.
 We recommend spending a least two full days exploring Yerevan in its totality and then using the rest of your time seeing some other areas of the country via day tour or independent day trip.

 Being the cosmopolitan capital that it is, there is a ton of option when it comes places to stay in Yerevan.
 If you’re struggling to find the best place for you, check out our suggestions:

 Envoy Hostel – A backpacker hostel, they offer both dorm and private rooms and also organise day tours around the country, with a special discount for their guests.
 They have helpful staff, clean facilities, and good common areas.

 Skyline Hotel Yerevan – A mid-range hotel located within 400 metres of Republic Square, there are numerous clean rooms, a free airport shuttle and a great breakfast in the mornings.